Design and Technology (D&T)

 Investigate and Evaluative Activities

-In this part of the unit the children will examine existing products that already exist in the world.
+In this part of the unit the children will examine existing products that alre26y exist in the world.
 They will evaluate them thinking about what is good about them and what could be done to make them even better.

 Focused Tasks